familyboat/coral_blog/posts/translation_methods/omission_translation_one.md

 ## 许可

-This work © 2024-12-27 by familyboat is licensed under Creative Commons Attribution 4.0 International
+This work © 2024-12-27 by familyboat is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International